FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Clear board=Clicking this removes all the pieces from the chess board you are setting up.
 Being a board editor feature, it appears on the board editor's page — http://lichess.org/editor

-Save position=
-// currently unused
+Save position=This sentence is not currently used on the site, but feel free to translate it

 Load position=Clicking this opens a form that lets you paste a FEN text (FEN is a notation system used to store precise positions on a board).
 Being a board editor feature, it appears on the board editor's page — http://lichess.org/editor